Development and Organisation

 From build-up to permanent task

-The Federal Environmental Agency (UBA) is responsible for the administration and co-ordination, the central data maintenance and the assessment.
+The German Environment Agency (UBA) is responsible for the administration and co-ordination, the central data maintenance and the assessment.
 Currently six external institutions support the UBA in different tasks.